 Before looking into preventing duplicate content, it is crucial to remind website owners and webmasters that they must create unique content that conveys unique value to users for SEO.
 However, this is often not easy to achieve and even not at all possible in many cases.
 Techniques, like syndicating content, creating a content template, sharing information and factors like UTM tags and search functionality are quite risky and lead to content duplication.

 We will now discuss methods that can prevent Duplicate Content.

-Different methods and strategies can help prevent Duplicate Content on your website and prevent copying your content by other websites to benefit from it.
+Different methods and strategies can help prevent Duplicate Content on your website.
+As well as preventing copying your content by other websites to benefit from it.

 When analyzing the risk of duplicate content on your site, another technical point to consider are the signals that emanate from your site to the search engines and Meta robots.
 If you want to exclude some pages or pages from Google indexing so that it does not appear in search results, using Meta robots is the way to achieve your goal.

 When you add the ‘no-index’ tag to the page’s HTML code, you tell Google not to show the pages in search results.
 This method allows for more granular blocking of a specific page or file than Robots.txt.
 Which happens on a larger scale.
 Although this instruction is applicable for many other reasons, Google considers it a directive to exclude some pages.

 Canonical tags are the most important element in preventing Duplicate Content on your site and across other sites.
 Google understands that when you use the rel=canonical element as a snippet of HTML code, it is a clear signal to Google about the ownership of the content by a publisher, even if it appears at any other place across the web.

 Canonical tags are useful for desktop and mobile page versions, web vs. print versions of content, or multiple locations targeting pages.
 You can even use it for any instance whenever duplicate pages crop up from the main version page.